ezrantn/gopiah/README.md

 If you find any issues or have suggestions for improvements, feel free to create a pull request or open an issue on the GitHub repository.
 Your contributions are welcome!

 ## License
 This library is licensed under the MIT License.
-See the LICENSE file for details.
+See the (https://github.com/umjiiii/gopiah/blob/main/LICENSE)[LICENSE] file for details.

 ## Author
 - umjiii

 Enjoy using this library to format your numbers into Rupiah currency!
 If you have any questions or need assistance, don't hesitate to reach out to the author or the community.